-Leïla Choukroune is Professor of International Law and University Research and Innovation Theme Professor in Democratic Citizenship at the University of Portsmouth (UK).
+Leïla Choukroune is Professor of International Law and Director of the University of Portsmouth Research and Innovation Theme in Democratic Citizenship.

-She holds a Doctorate in international law (suma cum laude – highest honor) from the University Paris I Panthéon Sorbonne and is a qualified lawyer to the Paris Bar.
+Professor Leïla Choukroune holds a Doctorate in international law (suma cum laude – highest honour) from the University Paris I Panthéon Sorbonne and is a qualified lawyer to the Paris Bar.
 She is fluent in French, English and Spanish, speaks Chinese and German and learns Hindi.